maxwell-k/applications/README.md

 # Variables

-When importing `npm.yaml` the follow variables can be set to control behaviour:
+In the two roles, `npm` and `pip` the following variables are used:

-- `npm_name` is the name of the folder containing `package.json` and `package-lock.json`
+- `???_name` is the name of the folder containing `main.yaml` and the lock files
-- `npm_binaries` is a list of the binaries to link from `/usr/local/bin/`, defaults to the role name
+- `???_binaries` is a list of the binaries to link from `/usr/local/bin/`, defaults to the role name
-- `npm_versions` is a list of the binaries that the role will run with `--version`, defaults to `npm_binaries`
+- `???_versions` is a list of the binaries that the role will run with `--version`, defaults to `npm_binaries`

 # Licence